 Sales isn’t about convincing or persuading a person to buy something—it’s about offering a logical solution to a problem a customer or prospect is challenged with.

-Of course, you hope that your prospects will end up purchasing your company’s product or solution rather than the competition’s.
-Before that happens, however, your salespeople must find out everything there is to know about the buyer’s specific problem and determine exactly what it is they need in order to solve it.
+Of course, you hope that your prospects will end up purchasing your company’s product or service rather than the competition’s.
+Before that happens, however, your salespeople must find out everything there is to know about the buyer’s specific problem and determine exactly what it is they need in order to solve it and win their business.

 And asking open-ended questions is the number one way to do that.